 Paolo’s father, Sandro Monico, died in 2002 from mesothelioma.
 An accountant at a large corporation, Sandro never worked with asbestos directly, and it’s unclear how he may have been exposed to the substance.

-According to the film’s website, The Mother provided Paolo with a way to honor the life and memory of his father, while also raising awareness about asbestos, mesothelioma, and the ways that perception plays into our understanding of the issues surrounding these topics.
+The Mother provided Paolo with a way to honor the life and memory of his father, while also raising awareness about asbestos, mesothelioma, and the ways that perception plays into our understanding of the issues surrounding these topics.

 Recently, the Mesothelioma Cancer Alliance had an opportunity to speak with Paolo Monico about his film, his father, and his role as an auteur and advocate for mesothelioma.